-Do you want to use the same system that Google, Uber or Intel are using?
-Perdoo is a remote work tool that lets you set, update and monitor your own goals, your team’s and companies’ goals.
-The aim is to achieve your key results, so that you can then reach your objective (OKR = Objectives and Key Results).
+Do you want to use the same system that Google, Uber, or Intel are using?
+Perdoo is a remote work tool that lets you set, update and monitor your own goals, your team’s, and the company’s goals.
+The aim is to achieve your key results so that you can then reach your objective (OKR = Objectives and Key Results).

 When you work from home, you naturally don’t move around as much as if you would in an office.
 You don’t need to leave the house, go to the office, run between meeting rooms, or go to a cafeteria for lunch.
 Your body surely won’t be too excited about the lack of movement.

-Another important factor mental wellbeing.
+Another important factor is mental well-being.
 Trying to stay focused when you work from home with all the potential distractions, can be very hard sometimes.
 The following apps might help you with it.